top of page

 J. Sheridan Le Fanu's Ultor de Lacy: A Detailed Summary and Literary Analysis

-In my estimation, “Ultor De Lacy” is one of the finest, most enigmatic, and most terrifying of Le Fanu’s short fiction, standing comfortably alongside “Schalken the Painter” and “Strange Disturbances in Aungier Street.”
-It is with sadness, then, that in my research I noted that it accrued very little critical attention indeed (outside of a fine essay by Ann Cahill).
+In my estimation, "Ultor De Lacy" is one of the most accomplished, enigmatic, and viscerally terrifying pieces of short fiction that Le Fanu ever penned.
+It belongs in the upper echelon of his supernatural tales, easily standing alongside the haunting ambiguities of "Schalken the Painter" and the psychological unease of "Strange Disturbances in Aungier Street."
+Yet it is with no small frustration that I’ve discovered how little critical attention this remarkable story has received—aside from a fine, if isolated, essay by Ann Cahill.

 II.